 - Rewards: Collect 1 stamp each time you spend $500 on purchases with your card and collect 1 stamp for every night you stay at any eligible property booked on Hotels.com.
 When you collect 10 stamps, you’ll get 1 reward night to redeem on future bookings through Hotels.com.

 - Annual fee: $0

-Casual travelers can appreciate the simplicity of the Hotels.com Rewards Visa.
-Instead of collecting thousands of points and being locked into one hotel program, this co-branded Visa credit card lets you earn free nights at nearly any hotel with every $500 you spend.
+Casual travelers will appreciate the simplicity of the Hotels.com Rewards Visa.
+Instead of collecting thousands of points and being locked into one hotel program, this co-branded Visa credit card lets you earn reward nights at nearly any hotel.
 With no annual fee, there’s nothing but upside for casual travelers holding this card.

 Amazon Prime Rewards Visa Signature Card: Best for online shopping

 - Welcome offer: $150 Amazon gift card upon approval